 These popular flowering succulents are abundant in many warm regions, home to white-tailed deer, mule deer, and black-tailed deer.

-Unfortunately, deer are fond of succulents and may find Petunias delicious enough to devour, especially in spring when the flowers begin to bloom.
+Unfortunately, deer may find Petunias delicious enough to devour, especially in spring when the flowers bloom.

 The Petunia blossoms and stems are incredibly moist, which may entice deer to munch on them.